skrut/test-task/readme.md

 It is based on a really simple version of [Laravel Lumen][2].

 ## Context
-Create a RESTful API to interact with [MailChimp API][3] to handle CRUD operations for [lists][4] and their [members][5].
+RESTful API to interact with [MailChimp API][3] to handle CRUD operations for [lists][4] and their [members][5].

-This task assumes that changes to MailChimp will only be made via the created API and therefore data does not need to be retrieved from MailChimp with each API call and should be stored locally where practical.
+This test task assumes that changes to MailChimp will only be made via the created API and therefore data does not need to be retrieved from MailChimp with each API call and should be stored locally where practical.

+This test task requires you to implement a new feature into an existing API.
+The current API contains code which allows the creation, retrieval, update and deletion of lists.
+You are required to add a feature to this existing code to allow the creation, retrieval update, and deletion of members within a list.

 ## Scope
 The implementation for lists have been made already.
 The scope of this task is to update the current code base to